Bhai Taru Singh: Biography

-After a period of imprisonment and torture, Bhai Taru Singh was brought before the Khan and asked him where he got his powers from to undergo all of the agony.
+After a period of imprisonment and torture, Bhai Taru Singh was brought before the Khan who asked him where he got his powers from to endure all of the agony.
 His reply was through his keshas ('unshorn hair') blessed by Guru Gobind Singh.
 Zakaria Khan ordered a barber to cut his hair to deprive him of his power and strength.
 According to Sikh lore, when the barber attempted to do so, his hair became as strong as iron.
 Angered by this, the emperor ordered his scalp be cut off.
 According to prominent early Sikh historian Ratan Singh Bhangu, in response to having his scalp torn off, Taru Singh cursed Zakaria Khan, saying he would be killed by his shoes.
 According to Sikh sources, after cutting Singh's scalp, Zakaria Khan was stricken with unbearable pain and the inability to urinate.
 As a last resort, Khan sent an apology to the Khalsa Panth for his persecution of Sikhs and begged for forgiveness.
 It was suggested that if Khan hit himself with Singh's shoes, his condition might be lifted.
 Although it would cure Khan of his condition, he died 22 days later from having hit himself with the shoes, just as Singh predicted.
-Upon hearing that he had outlived the Khan, Bhai Taru Singh let go of his breath on his own will on 1 July 1745.
+Upon hearing that he had outlived the Khan, Bhai Taru Singh let go of his breath of his own will on 1 July 1745.